tteofili/samplett/wsrv/README.txt

 example for 'url' repository based server java -cp wsrv-0.0.1-SNAPSHOT.jar com.github.wsrv.nio.WebServerRunner 100 url http://people.apache.org/~tommaso
+note that, if the root is an HTTP resource, then the server will work like a proxy

 then try the http://localhost:8080 url in your browser to see the results